 Types of Photography Workshops

 There are as many types of workshops as there are types of photographer.
 You can do workshops in studios in your hometown or travel the world.
-You can also do many classes online.
+You can also do many photography classes and courses online.

 By far, the most common and popular types are travel photography workshops.